Hrafngud/gungnr/manager.md

   - DB: Postgres for projects, jobs, and audit logs.
   - Host access: Docker socket bind, templates dir bind, cloudflared config bind.
 - Progress log:
+  - DONE: Use host-installed `cloudflared` service as the only tunnel path; removed the compose cloudflared container.
+  - TODO: Implement host-worker handoff (API job + one-time token + `deploy.sh` worker) so tunnel edits happen on the host.
+  - TODO: Update UI copy and help modals to instruct host operators on tunnel setup and host command execution.
+  - TODO: Persist onboarding state in the backend so overlays do not reappear.
+  - TODO: Redesign sidebar collapse UX (icon-only, control in sidebar only).
+  - TODO: Increase main content width by reducing horizontal padding/margins.
+  - TODO: Replace native selects with a universal custom Select component.
+  - TODO: Fix login flow to auto-redirect on `/auth/me` success.
+  - TODO: Update login page layout to the two-column design.
+  - TODO: Refactor Home Quick Deploy into card grids for Templates/Services; show deploy forms only when selected.
   - TODO: Replace placeholder notes docs with Warp Panel plans and guidelines.
   - TODO: Visual rework for dark zinc skeuomorphic theme, component variants, and standardized animations.
   - TODO: Rebuild navigation with expandable sidebar, top bar, and footer.